Overv/Open.GL/content/articles-en/context.md

 Setup
 =====

+>Instead of reading this chapter, you can make use of the [OpenGL quickstart boilerplate](https://github.com/Polytonic/Glitter), which makes setting up an OpenGL project with all of the required libraries very easy.
+You'll just have to install SOIL separately.

 The first thing to do when starting a new OpenGL project is to dynamically link with OpenGL.

 - **Windows**: Add `opengl32.lib` to your linker input